 Delete confidential data you no longer need

 Confidential data should not be stored on your computer unless it is absolutely necessary.
-Delete any confidential data you no longer need and then follow our guidelines for securely deleting files and erasing free space on Mac to insure that the data can’t be easily recovered.
+Delete any confidential data you no longer need and then follow our guidelines for securely deleting files and erasing free space on Mac to ensure that the data can’t be easily recovered.

 Encrypt confidential data